rexmac/digrastudents.org/src/about/index.md

 In her spare time, Ashley enjoys playing in fantasy worlds, reading about fantasy worlds, and pretending to be better than she is at sword fighting.

+For more information on Ashley and her work, visit [her website](http://amlbrown.com/).